 Ready to bridge the gap between journalism and creative writing?

-Up your innovation and get your feature writing skills recognised with the UCT Feature Writing online short course.
+Up your innovation and get your feature Journalism skills recognised with the UCT Feature Journalism online short course.